afritzler/docker-tensorflow-keras-gpu/README.md

 # docker-tensorflow-keras-gpu
-Base image with Tensorflow and Keras with GPU support
+Base image with Tensorflow and Keras with GPU support.
+The purpose of this project is to run a single Pod on Kubernetes on a GPU backed node.

 # Run it on Kubernetes